 Concessions Manager

 The Concessions Manager is responsible for the Concessions Area.
 This person will be responsible for scheduling people to work the kitchen, keeping track of tabs, and getting the supplies.
-This position will need to work with ??.
 For more information, see Concessions and Contacts sections.

 Czar of Propaganda